qzkinhit/qzkinhit/README.md

 #### 😃 Things I am interested in:
-- NLP
-- Web Service Development

 #### 🌱 Things I am currently working on:

-- Finish my Degree
-- Taking CS224N and dive into deep learning
-- Prepare for the Master Degree 🚀

 #### :muscle: Things I am challenging myself with:
-- Waking up earlier to make good use of the day
-- Coding at least 2 hours a day
-- Exercising 3 days a week
-- polishing my CV with some research and academic competition
-- Write blogs and share knowledge

 #### :computer: Programming languages and tools:
 <p>